ward-framework/ward/README.md

 npm start
 ```

 NOTE: Nothing stops you from serving Ward projects with Apache servers by tweeking your `.htaccess` file.
-If you do so do not hesitate to share your methods to help the development of the project.
+If you do so, do not hesitate to share your methods to help the development of the project.

 <!-- USAGE EXAMPLES -->
 ## Usage